xuanwang91/xuanwang91.github.io/_pages/about.md

   - Weakly-supervised/few-shot/zero-shot learning
 - **Fact-checking and trustworthy NLP**:
   - Fact-checking for generative large language models
-  - Trustworthiness: explainability, robustness, privacy, …
+  - Trustworthy large language models: groundedness, consistency, confidence, explainability, …
 - **AI for sciences; AI for healthcare**:
   - Brain large language models
   - Multi-omics large language models
-  - Personalization of large language models

 ## News and Highlights
+- **(10/10/23)** We are grateful to receive a new grant from the **Children's National Hospital + Virginia Tech Initiative** to support our research on weakly-supervised clinical variable extraction with large language models.
 - **(10/10/23)** We are grateful to receive a new grant from the **Virginia Tech Institute for Critical Technology and Applied Science (ICTAS)** to support our research on multi-omics encoding with LLMs for disease progression prediction.
 - **(10/7/23)** **Three papers** are accepted by **EMNLP 2023**.
 Congratulations to all the authors!
 - **(10/2/23)** We are excited to present our **tutorial** of "[AI for Science in the Era of Large Language Models](https://xuanwang91.github.io/2024-8-12-acl24-tutorial)" at **ACL 2024**.